george24601/notes/devOps/k8s/misc.md

 Container Resource Monitoring records generic time-series metrics about containers in a central database, and provides a UI for browsing that data.

-The status describes the actual state of the object, and is supplied and updated by the Kubernetes system.

 the Status of the Ready condition is “Unknown” or “False” for longer than the pod-eviction-timeout, an argument is passed to the kube-controller-manager and all of the Pods on the node are scheduled for deletion by the Node Controller.

-What this means is that when Kubernetes creates a node, it is really just creating an object that represents the node.
-After creation, Kubernetes will check whether the node is valid or not

 Kubernetes will create a node object internally (the representation), and validate the node by health checking based on the metadata.name field (we assume metadata.name can be resolved).
 If the node is valid, i.e. all necessary services are running, it is eligible to run a pod; otherwise, it will be ignored for any cluster activity until it becomes valid.
 Note that Kubernetes will keep the object for the invalid node unless it is explicitly deleted by the client, and it will keep checking to see if it becomes valid.